CSPS-EFPC-IT/lp-web-infra-azure/README.md

 1. Azure Database for MySQL server
 1. Storage Account (for storing diagnostic info)
 1. Bastion and its related public IP address

-The Post Provisioning scripts configure the virtual machine as web server running NGINX and PHP 7.2 framework.
+The Post Provisioning scripts configure the virtual machine as web server running NGINX and PHP 7.3 framework.
 ## Pre-requisites
 The following resources must exist prior to the deployment of the current ARM templates and scripts:
-1. A Resource Group;
+1. A _Resource Group_;
-1. A Key Vault with a valid certificate (will be used by the Application Gateway for SSL/TLS offload);
+1. A _Key Vault_ with a valid certificate (will be used by the Application Gateway for SSL/TLS offload);
-1. A User Assigned Managed Identity with "GET" permissions on both Secrets and Certificates stored in  the Key Vault where the Application Gateway certificate is stored.
+1. A _User Assigned Managed Identity_ with "GET" permissions on both Secrets and Certificates stored in  the Key Vault where the Application Gateway certificate is stored.